Goutam-Mahur/anime-quote-generator/Readme.md

 - `index.html`: The main HTML file containing the structure of the web page.
 - `styles.css`: The CSS file for styling the web page.
 - `script.js`: The JavaScript file containing the logic for fetching and displaying quotes and images.
+- `image.jpg`: the image when the site first loads

 ## Usage